 The self-guided training from this webinar — Shell Companies and Fraud: An Investigative Primer — will help you understand the characteristics of shell companies, their legitimate and illegitimate purposes in the business sector, and methods for backgrounding and connecting intricate webs of firms and individuals scattered around the globe.

 The free workshop, “Breaking Local Stories with Economic Data,” was originally held in Louisville, Ky., on Feb.
 27, 2013.
 Two additional workshops by the same title will be held in Washington on April 4 and San Antonio on June 19.
-Check out Washington-centric materials below.
-Government data offer unparalleled opportunities to distinguish your reporting with [...]
+Check out materials for Louisiana, Texas and Washington, D.C. below.
+Government data offer unparalleled opportunities [...]

 This self-guided training will help you find “5 Local Economic Stories to Jump on Now.”
 Join Marilyn Geewax, national economics correspondent for NPR, as she guides you through the top economic issues facing Congress and the president and how you can localize those stories.

 The free webinar, “Investigating Public Pensions,” originally took place Dec.
 4, 2012.